 Velvet Bean Seed Extract – 100mg

-This is an interesting ingredient that’s starting to gain some attention in the supplement community.
+This interesting ingredient is starting to gain some attention in the supplement community.
 It is believed to help boost the production of L-DOPA, which eventually converts to dopamine.
-For this reason, many believe it to help regulate mood.
+For this reason, many believe it helps regulate mood.

 Unfortunately, there’s a lack of research and testing being done on the cognitive benefits of Velvet Bean Seed Extract, and that won’t do much for the consumer’s confidence — anyone’s confidence, really.

-There are better ways of getting dopamine and serotonin in your system, so I’m not sure why you would turn to something unproven.
+There are better ways of getting dopamine and serotonin in your system, so Qualia Focus can do better.

 Recommended Dosage: n/a